Aksel Aktaş

-Aksel Aktaş (Aksel Aktaş; born 15 July 1999) is a footballer who plays as a midfielder for Turkish club Adana Demirspor.
-Born in France, he is a youth international for Turkey.
+Aksel Aktaş (Aksel Aktaş; born 15 July 1999) is a footballer who plays as a midfielder.
+Born in France, he is a former youth international for Turkey.

 Professional career

 A member of the Sochaux academy since 2007, Aktas signed his first professional contract with them on 16 September 2016.
 Aktas made his professional debut for Sochaux in a 1–0 Ligue 2 win over Amiens SC on 9 December 2016, at the age of 17.

 On 13 July 2018, Aktas signed a three-year contract with Ligue 1 club Stade de Reims.

-On 12 August 2019 he has signed a 3-year contract with Kayserispor of the Turkish Süper Lig.
+On 12 August 2019 he has signed a three-year contract with Kayserispor of the Turkish Süper Lig.

 International career

 Aktas was born in France and is of Turkish descent.
 A youth international for France, Aktas scored in the first minute in his first international appearance with the France U16s in a friendly 3-0 win over the Morocco U16s.

 Aktas was called up to represent the Turkey U19s at the 2018 UEFA European Under-19 Championship.
 He debuted for the Turkey U19s in a friendly 2-0 loss to the Finland U19s on 5 July 2018.